AJDStudios/Resume/README.txt

  - Typewriter effect redone.
  - All hero animations done.
  - Carousel works again
+ - converted images and videos to WebP and WebM files.

         Essential additions
             - Burger functionality
-            - Test (and improve) responsiveness as much as time allows Extra (time allowing)
+            - Test (and improve) responsiveness as much as time allows issues
+            - light/dark toggle not working.
+            - contact form is not working.
+        Extra (time allowing)
             - Simplify CSS
             - Add Russian
-        issues
-            - light/dark toggle not working.
-            - contact form is not working